Breast Cancer Misdiagnosis Claims

 Invasive cancer is also referred to as invasive ductal carcinoma and in this form of the disease, the cancerous cells are found in the ducts of breast tissue.
 This form of cancer is often more aggressive and spreads to other parts of the body more rapidly.
 Again, swift diagnosis is essential for the best prognosis.

 There are a number of symptoms which are closely associated with breast cancer.
-Some of the most common that a presented to us by victims of breast cancer misdiagnosis claims have included:
+Some of the most common include:

 - Lumps in the breast